How to Preserve Documents in Storage

 What is a digital collection or digital library?
 Find out in our explainer.

-Best Practices for Preserving Paper Documents in Storage
+Best Practices for Preserving Paper Documents While in Storage

 Proper storage requires consideration about everything that could come in contact with the documents.
 This includes the geographical location, building construction, temperature, light, packing materials, and so on.
 Knowing the potential risk factors when choosing storage methods can prevent unnecessary damage to already fragile documents.